ccjmne/blog/content/flight-manual/web-media-user-preferences.md

 I had also been toying with the idea of using `smooth` scrolling, but couldn't even suffer it for myself and made sure to disable that in as well.
-Other notable uses may be to avoid `autoplay`ing videos, animated GIFs, etc...
+Other notable uses may be to avoid `autoplay`ing videos, animated GIFs, _et cet._

 > [!NOTE]
 >